FuelLabs/fuels-ts/apps/docs/src/guide/provider/provider-options.md

 Transaction is not inserted.
 UTXO does not exist: 0xf5...
 ```

-This error indicates that the UTXO(s) used by the second transaction no longer exist, as they were already spent by the first transaction.
+This error indicates that the UTXO(s) used by the second transaction no longer exist, as the first transaction already spent them.

 To prevent this issue, you can use the `cacheUtxo` flag.
 This flag sets a TTL (Time-To-Live) for caching UTXO(s) used in a transaction, preventing them from being reused in subsequent transactions within the specified time.